dhanya-boby/opennms-tutorials-1/session3/Exercise-3-1.md

 Try walking the other containers by using a different port.
 Note that you will need to use community string `chubb` for chubb_camera_01

-## generating an event using MibBrowser
+## Generating events using MibBrowser

 You can use the MibBrowser to generate traps which are sent to OpenNMS.